Krakow or Warsaw: which is better?

 If you visit the Polish capital, be sure to explore the following monuments and museums:

-• Warsaw Royal Castle: one of the city's most important monuments, which hides fascinating stories of Polish royalty within its walls.
+• Warsaw Royal Castle: one of the city’s most important landmarks, housing fascinating stories of Polish royalty.

-• Polish Vodka Museum: if you want to learn how vodka is made and the history of this drink, while enjoying a drink, you can't miss this visit.
+• Polish Vodka Museum: If you want to learn how vodka is made and the history of this drink while enjoying a taste, you can’t miss this visit.

-• Chopin Concert: enjoy the best works of one of Poland's most famous composers in the old town.
+• Chopin Concert: Enjoy the best works of one of Poland’s most famous composers in the city’s Old Town.

-• Treblinka Concentration Camp: at this concentration camp, you can remember the atrocities of World War II and also honor the victims at the memorials inside.
+• Treblinka Concentration Camp: at this concentration camp, you can reflect on the atrocities of World War II and also honor the victims at the memorials located within.

 • Krakow